 - Siemens Gamesa is a global market leader in offshore wind with strong roots in Denmark, and for Aflandshage we look forward to installing 26 of our 11 MW wind turbines in Danish waters.
-Here they will reduce more than 1 million tonnes of CO2 emissions every year, which is equivalent to planting more than 17 million trees, says Mogens Jakobsen, global sales manager for offshore wind, Siemens Gamesa.
+Here they will reduce more than 1 million tons of CO2 emissions each year, which is equivalent to planting more than 17 million trees, says Mogens Jakobsen, global sales manager for offshore wind, Siemens Gamesa.

 The Danish wind shipping company Cadeler will also assist with the transport and installation of the wind farm.